rebelsky/csc321-jekyll/_dev/_prelim/prelim05.md

 ### Admin

 * Fruit snax!
+* Classroom?
+Here or 3813?
 * Apologies for being behind in grading.
 I have a busy next few days, but I will do my best to catch up over the weekend.
-* Last reminder: If you have TuTh afternoons available for the next few weeks, you should consider Megan Goering's "Design Thinking" course.
+* Last reminder: If you have TuTh afternoons available for the next few weeks, you should consider Megan Goering '08's "Design Thinking" course.
+TuTh 2:00-3:50, JRC 209. starting tomorrow.
 * Many of you received comments that you should be more thorough on your journal answers.
 Here's an appropriate length one for part 1 of t he latest journal:
   _DNS (Domain Name System) -- The Domain Name System matches hostnames to IP addresses so that a browser user does not have to remember the IP addresses of each site they want to visit.
 The browser asks a DNS server where a given hostname is, and then receives an IP address that refers to the same place._.
+* Mentor session 6-7:30pm tomorrow.

 ### Upcoming work